sanggchoi/pac_man_game/README.md

 # PacMan_Game
-Simple pac-man game built using Verilog.
+A variation of pac-man created with Verilog.

 Project by: David Choi, Kavan Liang (Made for CSC258)